ailadonayre/ARKA-Life-Insurance/README.md

   By virtue of this, **data integrity and security** is ultimately preserved in the program and confidential information are not susceptible to unwarranted manipulation.

   ###  :envelope_with_arrow: Inheritance
-  In OOP, inheritance refers to the authority given to a derived class to inherit the data members and methods from a base class or parent class.
+  In OOP, inheritance refers to the authority given to a derived class to inherit the data members and methods of a base class or parent class.
 This principle allows for
   **code reusability, effective polymorphism,** and **program organization** without tradeoffs in the quality of code composition.

   ```